kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/python.typ

 pip install dist/insertion_sort-0.0.1-py3-none-any.whl
 ```

 Now you should be able to import the package in your python script.
 On top of that, you should also be able to run the `insertion_sort_cli` binary in your terminal.
+Try running it and see whether it works.

+#pagebreak()
 = Building documentation

 == Mkdocs